-California governor offers $144 billion budget, ups savings
+California governor offers $144B budget, sees big surplus

 Among the budget items that Newsom has already outlined are a nearly $2 billion plan to support low-income children, with much of the money earmarked for construction of childcare facilities and kindergarten classrooms.

 Taking a page from Brown’s budget playbook, which targets as much new spending as possible on one-time expenditures that don’t carry a long-term cost, Newsom has focused much of his new early childhood spending on construction projects.
-That will limit the long-term cost of his initiative and help Newsom maintain his pledge to preserve rainy day savings.
+That would limit the long-term cost of his initiative and help Newsom maintain his pledge to preserve rainy day savings.

-He also wants a big boost in funding to provide full-day preschool and kindergarten to all children.

 Helping low-income children in the crucial early years of life, when brains are developing rapidly, was a central campaign promise for Newsom, who has four young children and was elected with an overwhelming majority in November.

-Newsom has also proposed expanding state-funded health care to low-income people living in the country illegally until their 26th birthday, up from a current cutoff at age 19.
+Newsom has also proposed expanding state-funded health care to low-income people living in the country illegally until their 26th birthday, up from a current cutoff age of 19.
 He wants to increase subsidies for people who buy their own insurance, rather than getting it from an employer or government program.
 His health proposals would cost $760 million a year.

 And he plans to propose a significant expansion of California’s paid leave program, which allows new parents to receive a portion of their paycheck while away from work following the birth or adoption of a child.
 Newsom wants to eventually offer six months of leave to be split between the parents, though his initial budget will include a smaller step in that direction.

 California currently replaces a portion of wages for six weeks for new parents, and birth mothers can take an additional six weeks of disability leave.
 The program is funded through a payroll tax.
-It’s unclear how he’d pay for a full six-month program.
+It’s unclear how Newsom would pay for a full six-month program.